docker/docs/content/guides/getting-started/get-docker-desktop.md

 ## Manage containers using Docker Desktop

-1. Open Docker Desktop and select the **Container** field on the left sidebar.
+1. Open Docker Desktop and select the **Containers** field on the left sidebar.
 2. You can view information about your container including logs, and files, and even access the shell by selecting the **Exec** tab.

    ![Screenshot of exec into the running container in Docker Desktop](images/exec-into-docker-container.webp?border=true)